coreboot/blobs/soc/mediatek/mt8186/README.md

 ## The output of `dram.elf`
 `dram.elf` configures suitable dramc settings and returns the DRAM parameters.
-Then, Coreboot saves the parameters on the specified firmware flash section:
+Then, coreboot saves the parameters on the specified firmware flash section:
 `"RW_MRC_CACHE"`.

 ## Return values